jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 if you find you need to learn a couple more chord shapes to play in one of the major key positions, refer back to the CAGED chapter to study those particular shapes.

-### Use for reference
+### Use for quick reference

-Once an overview of the topics has been acquired, the book is designed to be used as a reference.
+Once an overview of the topics has been acquired, the book is designed to be used as a quick reference.

 Any topic or diagram should be easy to find within a few "clicks" through the tables of contents, in order to support your own guitar studies.